Orika Africa

 Nairobi

-East Africa's most cosmopolitan city, home to 4.5 million people and uniquely bordered by Nairobi National Park, the only national park in the world bordering a capital city.
-The park is one of Africa's best places to see black rhino, and also harbours lion, leopard, cheetah, giraffe, and antelope.
-Other highlights include the Karen Blixen Museum, the Giraffe Centre, the Sheldrick Wildlife Trust elephant orphanage, and a thriving restaurant scene ranging from roadside nyama choma to five-star dining.
+The most cosmopolitan city in East Africa, Nairobi is home to roughly 4.5 million residents and is uniquely surrounded by Nairobi National Park — the only protected national park in the world that shares its boundary with a capital city.
+The park ranks among the best locations in Africa for seeing black rhino, and also shelters lions, leopards, cheetahs, giraffes, and antelope.
+Beyond the wildlife, the city offers the Karen Blixen Museum, the Giraffe Centre, the Sheldrick Wildlife Trust elephant sanctuary, and a dynamic food scene that stretches from roadside nyama choma to fine dining.

-The park is open daily 6:30 am to 6:30 pm, a wonderful half-day before or after your safari.
+The park welcomes visitors daily from 6:30 am until 6:30 pm — a rewarding half-day excursion to slot in before or after your main safari.

 Wildlife Reserve